AckerlyXu/heima/articles/virtual-machines/linux/tutorial-automate-vm-deployment.md

 az vm create \
     --resource-group myResourceGroupAutomate \
     --name myVM \
-    --image Canonical:UbuntuServer:14.04.4-LTS:latest \
+    --image UbuntuLTS \
     --admin-username azureuser \
     --generate-ssh-keys \
     --custom-data cloud-init.txt
 ```

 It takes a few minutes for the VM to be created, the packages to install, and the app to start.
+There are background tasks that continue to run after the Azure CLI returns you to the prompt.
+It may be another couple of minutes before you can access the app.
 When the VM has been created, take note of the `publicIpAddress` displayed by the Azure CLI.
 This address is used to access the Node.js app via a web browser.

 To allow web traffic to reach your VM, open port 80 from the Internet with [az vm open-port](https://docs.microsoft.com/cli/azure/vm#open-port):